AnaTipps/deep-learning-challenge/README.md

 Add or reduce the number of epochs to the training regimen.
 Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

-1. A new Google Colab file will need to be createad and name it 'AlphabetSoupCharity_Optimization.ipynb'.
+1. A new Google Colab file will need to be createad and name it `AlphabetSoupCharity_Optimization.ipynb`.

-2. Import your dependencies and read in the 'charity_data.csv' to a Pandas DataFrame.
+2. Import your dependencies and read in the `charity_data.csv` to a Pandas DataFrame.

 3. Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out of optimizing the model.

 4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

 5. Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.
+Name the file `AlphabetSoupCharity_Optimization.h5`.

 ## Step 4: Write a Report on the Neural Network Model
 A report is attached on the performance of the deep learning model created for Alphabet Soup.

 The report contains the following:

-1. ** **Overview** **  of the analysis: Explain the purpose of this analysis.
+1. **Overview**  of the analysis: Explain the purpose of this analysis.

-2. ** **Results** ** : Using bulleted lists and images to support your answers.
+2. **Results** : Using bulleted lists and images to support your answers.

-3. ** **Summary** **: Summarize the overall results of the deep learning model.
+3. **Summary** : Summarize the overall results of the deep learning model.